-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+Transitional

+activities are

+activities for which

+low-carbon

+alternatives are not

+yet available and

+among others have

+greenhouse gas

+emission levels

+corresponding to

+the best

+performance.

 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
 As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.